-2013 Sonic 1 features a number of enhancements such as widescreen support, online leaderboards, filters to change the way the game is displayed, and extra gameplay-related bonuses such as a Spin Dash option, and a widely enhanced debug mode.
-When the game is beaten once, Tails and Knuckles can be unlocked as can the Sonic and Tails combo seen in Sonic 2 and Sonic 3.
-Using the aforementioned debug mode, along with other hidden features, you can also uncover the ability to use super characters, as well as interact with objects never seen in, or scrapped from, the original game.
+This version of Sonic 1 features a number of enhancements such as widescreen support, online leaderboards, filters to change the way the game is displayed, and extra gameplay-related bonuses such as a Spin Dash option, and a widely enhanced debug mode.
+When the game is beaten once, Tails and Knuckles can be unlocked as can the Sonic and Tails combo seen in Sonic the Hedgehog 2 and Sonic the Hedgehog 3.
+Using the aforementioned debug mode, along with other hidden features, the player can also uncover the ability to use Super characters, as well as interact with objects never seen in, or scrapped from, the original game.

 With the exceptions above, it is otherwise faithful to the original game.
 It also addresses multiple bugs, and boasts a constant framerate of sixty frames per second.

 In 2017, the game became free with the other Sega Forever apps.
 Users who installed it for free now have ads and previous paid owners can restore their purchase to make the app ad-free.

 - 2 Downloadable content

 - 4 Production credits

 - 6 Artwork